sudhirp93/Linear-Regression/README.md

 # Linear Regression
 ## Prediction of test score

-Performed Linear Regression to build Supervised ML model and predicted the test score based on their number of study hours.
-This model can be very useful for keeping a track of students performance.
+Business problem: Prediction of test score of students based on their study hours